 Companies designed for the second will have a restructuring problem.

-6. Who Actually Wins When Pricing Normalises
+6. Who Actually Wins When Pricing Normalizes

 Here's the uncomfortable truth: